 - Correcting or re-doing work rather than confronting someone who becomes hostile.

-How IS personality types like to work
+How DISC Type IS personalities like to work

-Communicating with a DISC type IS
+Communicating with a DISC type IS personality

 Use lots of emotional expression and try to be very perceptive of how they are feeling in the moment, even if what they are saying is mostly positive.

-Meeting with a DISC type IS
+Meeting with a DISC type IS personality

 Meetings should be done in-person when possible.

-Emailing a DISC type IS
+Emailing a DISC type IS personality

 Emails should be friendly, casual, and personal.

-Giving feedback to a DISC type IS
+Giving feedback to a DISC type IS personality

 Feedback should be thoroughly explained and delivered with encouragement.

-Resolving conflict with a DISC type IS
+Resolving conflict with a DISC type IS personality

 Conflict should be approached with patience and thoughtfulness to avoid harming relationships.